-A Word About Rolex Serial Numbers
+A Word About The Rolex Serial Number

 Because each new Rolex design is typically evolutionary rather than revolutionary, distinguishing a late model Rolex from an older watch can be difficult.
 Design differences are subtle.
-A Submariner purchased in 2000 is often virtually identical to the same reference purchased a few years later.
+A Rolex Submariner purchased in 2000 is often virtually identical to the same reference purchased a few years later.

-For Rolex watches manufactured up to 2009, determining the approximate production date is easy.
-The serial number is sequential from 1926 through the middle of 1987 and the production year can be looked up in a reference table.
+The Rolex serial number is sequential from 1926 through the middle of 1987, and you can look up the production year in a reference table.
 From mid-1987 through the fall of 2009, the serial number contains an easy-to-understand date code.

-Between 2005 and 2007, Rolex began to engrave the serial number on the dial rehaut, or inner bezel, at the six o’clock position (as well as between the case lugs) on some models.
+Between 2006 and 2007, Rolex began to engrave the serial number on the dial rehaut, or inner bezel, at the six o’clock position (as well as between the case lugs) on some models.
 It takes close inspection but the number is visible through the crystal.
 Between 2008 and 2010, Rolex gradually phased out engraving the serial number on the case between the lugs.

-For watches produced from 1926 until 1987, the serial numbers are sequential.
+For watches produced from 1926 until 1987, the Rolex serial numbers are sequential.
 Use the table below to look up the production year of your watch.
 From 1987 until 2009, the letter preceding the serial number designates the watch’s year of manufacture.

-It’s also important to note, the serial number is not an absolute identifier of the watch’s production date.
+It’s also important to note, the Rolex serial number is not an absolute identifier of the watch’s production date.
 Components may have been stockpiled for some before being used for assembly.
 But it’s safe to say the serial number provides a 1-2 year range on the age of the watch.

 This chart indicates approximate production date according to serial number.